k-nitish-kr02/Amazon_Review_Analyzer/README.md

 Deployed on Streamlit.
 Check it out! : https://amazon-reviews-analyzer.streamlit.app

-# Team:

-This project was made by:
+# : This project was made by:
 * [Nitish Kumar](https://github.com/k-nitish-kr02)